9 minutes

 DateTime analysis

 Grouping messages by date or time can allow us to find most frequent hour/date of the chat history.
-In Pharo, you can group objects using the method group: by: aggregateUsing:, such as for finding most frequent date, we can:
+In Pharo, you can group objects using the method group: by: aggregateUsing:

 It first groups messages by date, and calculates the size of the created group, returning a DataSeries.